Season Elizabeth Marshall

 We are knee deep in the holidays, and with all the obligations and stresses we face, it’s easy to loose sight of the true reason for the season (Ha!
 It’s still hard to write that!).

 Jesus is the star of the season.

 Duh, you say.
-But from my experience the spotlight so easily moves to things like, family drama, gift buying, lack of money, parties, decorations, and all the other traditions that aren’t centered around the birth of Jesus Christ.
+But from my experience the spotlight so easily shifts to things like family drama, gift buying, lack of money, parties, decorations, and all the other traditions that aren’t centered around the birth of Jesus Christ.